yunlong10/PosterLayout-CVPR2023/README.md

 # PosterLayout: A New Benchmark and Approach for Content-aware Visual-Textual Presentation Layout

-## Introduction
-This repository contains the new benchmark described in our CVPR 2023 paper "PosterLayout: A New Benchmark and Approach for Content-aware Visual-Textual Presentation Layout".
+This repository contains the benchmark and Pytorch implementation of "PosterLayout: A New Benchmark and Approach for Content-aware Visual-Textual Presentation Layout", CVPR 2023.
-Codes are coming soon.

 For more details and **dataset downloads**, please visit our [project page](http://59.108.48.34/tiki/PosterLayout/).

 ## How to Run
-### Requirement
+### Prerequisites

-- Conda spec-list
-If your operating system is ```linux-64```, directly run the following command
+If your operating system is ```linux-64```, directly run
 ```
 conda create --name yourenvname --file spec-file.txt
 ```

 Otherwise,
 - Environment
 ```
 Python 3.9